 BOIL YOUR WATER BEFORE USING Bring tap water to a rolling boil, boil for one minute, and cool before using.
 Boiled or bottled water should be used for drinking, making ice, washing dishes, brushing teeth, and preparing food until further notice.
-This Boil Water Notice applies to (Describe area or attach mag) Bottled/trucked water will be available at the following locations: What Happened?
-Regular monitoring showed a violation for total coliform bacteria in your drinking water.
-During (month) (year), (number or percentage) of the samples taken tested positive, including repeat sample(s) taken on (date). microbes may be present.
+This Boil Water Notice applies to (Describe area or atlach mag) Bottled/trucked water will be available at the following locations: What Happened?
+(Insert locations) Regular monitoring showed a violation for total coliform bacteria in your drinking water.
+During (month) (year), (number or percentage) of the samples taken tested positive, including repeat sample(s) taken on (date).
+Coliform bacteria are naturally present in the environment and are used as an indicator that potentially harmful microbes may be present.
 Harmful microbes in drinking water can cause diarrhea, cramps, nausea, headaches, or other symptoms and may pose a special health risk for infants, some elderly, and people with severely compromised immune systems.
 But these symptoms are not just caused by microbes in drinking water.
 If you experience any of these symptoms and they persist, you should seek medical advice.
 What is being done?
-(Describe corrective actions) It is likely that you will need to boil water for the nextdays hours until the problem is fixed.
+It is likely that you will need to boil water for the nextdays hours until the problem is fixed.
 You will be informed when tests show that you no longer need to boil your water.
-For more information, please contact: at the RMOW on For more information, please contact: at the RMOW on Visit www.whistler.ca for further updates or listen to FM 102.1 / FM 101.5 Please share this information with other people who drink this water, especially anyone who may not get this notice directly (for example, people in strata buildings, nursing homes, schools, and businesses).
+For more information, please contact: at the RMOW on For more information, please contact: at the RMOW on or the at 604-935-XXXX .
+Visit www.whistler.ca for further updates or listen to FM 102.1 / FM 101.5 Please share this information with other people who drink this water, especially anyone who may not get this notice directly (for example, people in strata buildings, nursing homes, schools, and businesses).
 You can do this by posting this notice in a public place or distributing copies by hand or mail.
 Water System Facility #: Date distributed: